LuisdelaVega/MatchUp/README.md

 + Response 404 (text/html; charset=utf-8)

-        User: username1 was not not found
+        User: ollidab was not not found

 ## Events Registered [/matchup/profile/{username}/events/registered{?type}]
-Get the Events that a user has registered to spectate or to compete.
+Get the Events where a specific User has registered to spectate or to compete.

 ### Get Events [GET]
 + Parameters
-    + username (required, string, `test01`) ...
+    + username (required, string, `ollidab`) ...
 The User's username.
     + type (required, string) ...
 The type of attendee the user yas for an Event.
         + Values
             + `spectator`